city

 What are the vinyl strips I need to pop out of my aluminum window frame?

-These are flexible pieces of vinyl that hold the glass pane in place within the aluminum frame.
-They often snap into a groove and can be gently pried out using a flat tool.
-Inspect them carefully when removed, as they might be brittle or damaged and require replacement for a proper seal.
+Vinyl strips are flexible pieces that secure the glass pane inside the frame.
+Pry out gently with a flat tool but inspect carefully; they might be brittle or damaged and need replacement for a proper seal.

 Why is it important to dry-fit the new glass before applying silicone?